opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 has_science_table: true
 ---

 In 2019, OpenSearch introduced the Vector Engine, which supports three native engines: Non-Metric Space Library (NMSLIB), Facebook AI Similarity Search (Faiss), and Lucene.
-Unlike Lucene, which is Java based, Faiss and NMSLIB are C++ libraries that OpenSearch accesses through a lightweight JNI layer.
+Unlike Lucene, which is Java based, Faiss and NMSLIB are C++ libraries that OpenSearch accesses through a lightweight Java Native Interface (JNI) layer.
 However, these native engines handle I/O using file-based APIs, with Faiss relying on `FILE` pointers and NMSLIB using `std::fstream` to manage graph indexes.

 This blog post explains how we addressed these limitations by introducing an abstraction layer for loading data into native engines without compromising performance.
 We'll start with an overview of k-NN search, discuss the challenges of file API dependencies, and explain the solution we implemented.
 Finally, we'll explore how these changes support searchable snapshots of vector indexes, which involves running approximate k-NN search on remote snapshots using native engines.